J Colin Cox (Strateos) and David Walsh (M.I.T), Co-Chairs

-Mark Bickle, Andrew Alt and Robert Damoiseaux, Chairs
+Andrew Alt (University of Michigan) and Robert Damoiseaux (UCLA), Chairs

 The mission of the Academic Drug Discovery SIG is to enable greater interaction between academia, pharmaceutical research companies, suppliers and other technical companies.
 Through a range of unique programs and events, the Academic Drug Discovery SIG will build bridges between the academic and applied sciences.
 These ties will result in better skilled candidates for industry as well as enhanced support for academic centers with programs focused on drug discovery, screening, automation and related disciplines.

 Ritu Singh (Broad Institute) and Amy Siu (Remix Therapeutics), Chairs

 The mission of the Absorption, Distribution, Metabolism and Toxicology SIG is to advance drug discovery and development by promoting the discussion and dissemination of principles, topics and ideas for the integration of higher throughput technologies with methods for determining toxicity, pharmacokinetics and metabolism.
 The goal is to accelerate the drug discovery pipeline and shorten the time of the development of new drugs that cure illnesses and improve quality of life.
 This special interest group creates a bridge and network between scientists working in the fields of preclinical research, pharmacology, pharmacokinetics and those who are the producers of combinatorial libraries.